List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

-A member of Bucciarati's gang, Abbacchio is a former policeman who aspired to protect people, but became disillusioned upon realizing that the ungrateful public he swore to protect disrespected the police, and that richer criminals bribed their way out of punishment using the general corruption present in law enforcement.
-He soon learnt to work with the contradictions, and eventually accepted a bribe from a criminal.
-Sometime later a break-in was reported at an old man's house committed by the same man who'd paid him said bribe.
-He hesitated to shoot the man, and as a result his partner leapt in front of a bullet fired at him by the thief, killing him.
-Labelled a dirty cop, he lost his job, and fell into a drunken depression, and lost his will to live until Bucciarati recruited him to the gang.
+A member of Bucciarati's gang, Abbacchio is a former policeman who aspired to protect people, but became disillusioned upon learning about the extent of corruption in law enforcement.
+He learned to work with the contradictions, eventually accepting a bribe from a criminal.
+Sometime later a break-in was reported at an old man's house, committed by the same man had bribed him.
+As Abbacchio hesitated to shoot, his partner leapt in front of a bullet fired by the thief, dying in the process.
+Labelled a dirty cop, Abbacchio lost his job and fell into a drunken depression until Bucciarati recruited him.
 His Stand Moody Blues (ムーディー・ブルース, Mūdī Burūsu) (Note: "Moody Jazz" in official English releases.) can repeat the past movements of anything or anyone like a 3-D video recording, transforming into that person or thing.
-While doing so, Moody Blues becomes an easy target for enemies to attack since it cannot defend itself when it is "rebroadcasting".
+While doing so, Moody Blues becomes an easy target for enemies to attack, since it cannot defend itself when it is "rebroadcasting."
 Once it is out of "rebroadcasting" mode, it can attack again.
 Abbacchio can also use Moody Blues' transformations to disguise his Stand as a person.
 When Giorno joins the gang, Abbacchio trusts him the least out of the group and frequently confronts him on his decisions.
 Abbacchio is later stabbed in the chest by Diavolo after the boss disguised himself as a young soccer player while Abbacchio was using his Stand to recreate the boss's face.
 Despite his fatal wound, Abbachio was successful in recreating the boss's face and quickly imprinted it into a rock before dying.
 In the afterlife, he is reunited with his deceased partner, who commends him for his commitment towards helping his comrades.

+In Japanese, he is voiced by Junichi Suwabe in the anime and subsequent appearances, and Tetsu Inada in the 2002 game.
+In English, he is voiced by Mick Lauer.